Pure D-brane Black Holes: BPS Counting and non-BPS Vacua: Stability, Bifurcations, and Moduli Dependence

 \paragraph{Generic Case: The Fold Catastrophe ($A_2$).} Consider a general potential with no $\mathbb{Z}_2$ discrete symmetries.
 To find a bifurcation point, one must tune a single control parameter (codimension 1) to satisfy the condition that the Hessian eigenvalue vanishes ($V''=0$).
 In this generic scenario, the third derivative $V'''$ is non--zero (3--determined).
 A general unfolding would take the form $V(y) \sim y^3 + p_2 y^2 + p_1 y$.
 However, in the absence of symmetry, the quadratic term can always be eliminated by a linear coordinate shift $y \to y - p_2/3\,$.
 Thus, the effective potential reduces to the canonical \textit{Fold Catastrophe}, $ V_{\text{fold}}(y; p) = y^3 + p y\,$.
 As $p$ crosses zero, a stable vacuum and an unstable saddle collide and annihilate, changing the real root count to $\Delta N = \pm 2\,$.

 \paragraph{Symmetric Case: The Pitchfork Bifurcation ($A_3$).} The potential respects a discrete parity symmetry, and we expand around the symmetric locus ($\bm{\Psi}=0$), implying the fluctuation potential must be an even function, identically forbidding all odd--order derivatives ($V''' \equiv 0$).
 When the parameter $p$ is tuned to make the mass term vanish ($V''=0$), the leading non--zero term is automatically the quartic term $V^{(4)}$ (4--determined).
 Unlike the generic case, we cannot shift away the quadratic term without violating the parity symmetry.
 The system falls into the \textit{Cusp (or Pitchfork) Catastrophe} universality class $V_{\text{pitch}}(y; p) = y^4 + p y^2\,$.
 This describes the \textit{Supercritical Pitchfork Bifurcation} \footnote{Higher codimension singularities, such as the Swallowtail ($A_4$, codimension 3) or the Umbilic series ($D_k, E_k$), appear only when multiple control parameters are tuned simultaneously to eliminate lower--order terms and sometimes fit Arnold's ADE classification \cite{Arnold1993DynamicalVIII}.
 In a generic one--parameter scan, the probability of intersecting such a locus is zero.}: \begin{itemize} \item \textbf{Symmetry Restoration ($2 \to 1$):} For $p < 0$, two symmetric stable vacua exist at $y \approx \pm \sqrt{-p/2}$.
 As $p \to 0^+$, these vacua collide with the central saddle at $y=0\,$. \item \textbf{Complexification:} The roots do not vanish but migrate to the complex branch ($y \in i\mathbb{R}$), preserving the algebraic root count.
-This confirms that the variation in $N_{\text{vac}}$ is a spectral transition where real stable solutions are exchanged for complex saddle points. \end{itemize}
+This confirms that the variation in $N_{\text{vac}}$ is a spectral transition where real stable solutions are exchanged for complex saddle points. \end{itemize} An analogous realization of the pitchfork bifurcation, governing the stability of the non--BPS stabilizer submanifolds, is examined in Footnote \ref{foot: flatdir} of the main text.